2006-2012 Mitsubishi Eclipse

 2006 • 2007 • 2008 • 2009 • 2010 • 2011 • 2012

-In a nutshell: This article is an overview of your Eclipse's audio system and its upgrade options.
-Use our vehicle selector to find the gear that will fit your car.
+In brief: This Crutchfield Research Garage article gives you an overview of your car's stock stereo system and your aftermarket upgrade options.
+Use our vehicle selector to find the gear that will fit your Eclipse.

 Overview of the Mitsubishi Eclipse

 The original Mitsubishi Eclipse was a rowdy little pocket rocket that captured the imagination of teenagers and tuners alike.
 The fourth (and final) generation Eclipse, on the other hand, is a more mature sort of sports car.

 It's still plenty of fun, mind you — the optional V6 actually makes it the fastest Eclipse ever — but it's not the screaming, hair-on-fire thrill ride of yore.
 That's a good thing, since most people who remember the original car are trying desperately to hold on to the hair they (we) have left.

 Of course, if you have the hair to spare, you can add some aftermarket performance parts and make your Eclipse as fast and furious as you like.
 The same goes for car audio.
 If you're looking for more power and punch from your stereo system, Crutchfield has the gear you need to make your Eclipse sound awesome.

 The Eclipse was available with two factory stereo systems.
 The base model was a 6-speaker AM/FM/CD/MP3 set-up, but the best option for audiophiles was optional Rockford Fosgate system.
 This premium stereo consisted of an AM/FM 6-disc in-dash receiver and 9 speakers (More like 7, since Mitsubishi treats the rear dual-voice coil speakers as seperates), including a subwoofer.